The federal and state governments fund many programs to help students become scientists and science teachers.

 Noyce Fellowships:

-- Scholarship support of up to $15,000 per year is available to undergraduates and post-baccalaureate students pursuing teaching certification, for up to two years per student.
+- Scholarship support is available to undergraduates and post-baccalaureate students pursuing teaching certification, for up to two years per student.

 - New K-12 math and science teachers leading to initial teacher certification.